entertainment-venue/sm/README.md

 `Container` also define common protocol which need sharded application who want to integrate with sm:

 ```
-type ShardInterface interface {
+type ShardPrimitives interface {
 	Add(id string, spec *ShardSpec) error
 	Drop(id string) error
 }
 ```

-You can implement the `ShardInterface` and inject the implementation into the `Container` with `WithShardImplementation`, and also wrap common http api to interact with the sm server.
+You can implement the `ShardPrimitives` and inject the implementation into the `Container` with `WithShardPrimitives`, and also wrap common http api to interact with the sm server.
 The keep http path:

 * /sm/admin/add-shard
 * /sm/admin/drop-shard